mozilla/remote-settings/README.rst

 **Integration Tests**

-You need Docker and ``docker-compose``.
-Ensure `buildkit <https://docs.docker.com/develop/develop-images/build_enhancements/>`_ is enabled on your Docker engine.
-The simplest way to test that all is working as expected is to run:
+With Docker and docker-compose, test that all components are working as expected with:

 .. code-block:: shell